mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 # 4. Data and Preparation

 We have used this method to estimate the causal effect of *genes* which are shared on a locus on outcome *Coronary Artery Disease* using summary statistics from *genome wide association studies (GWAS)*.
 We used for GWAS summary data, *ebi-a-GCST003116* with trait as coronary artery disease, from the year 2015.
-The summary statistics were downlaided from the TwoSampleMR package for a European population.
+The summary statistics were downloaded from the **TwoSampleMR Package**  for a European population.

 ## 4.1 Download exposure data from GTEx